Ini is a barrister specialising in regulatory work and complex criminal cases. She has particular expertise in fraud.

 She also undertakes work on behalf of Local Authorities and has developed a strong practice in prosecutions brought by Trading Standards and Environmental Health Services.

 Ini has been appointed to the General Dental Council panel (band B) and the London Boroughs Legal Alliance panel (band A).

 Cases of Note

-Case before the NMC involving allegations of assault on an 82 year old dementia patient by a nurse.
+Case before the NMC involving allegations of assault on an 82-year-old dementia patient by a nurse (facts not proved).

 Case before the GPhC regarding the conviction of a Pharmacist and his fitness to practise.

-Case before the NMC involving a newly qualified nurse accused dragging a patient in a sheet across a residential unit and dishonest record keeping (facts not proved).
+Case before the NMC involving a newly qualified nurse accused dragging a patient in a sheet across a residential unit and dishonest record keeping (no misconduct found).

 Case before the NMC involving a nurse accused of dishonest and deficient record keeping (interim order hearing).

-Case before the NMC involving a nurse accused of striking and shouting at a dementia patient in a care home (facts found provide, conditions of practice imposed)
+Case before the NMC involving a nurse accused of striking and shouting at a dementia patient in a care home (facts found proved, conditions of practice imposed).

 Case before the HCPC involving a social worker accused of an inappropriate relationship with a foster carer and bias.